Introduction

 For hardware devices, we call this the client_id

 Be careful not to leak personally identifying information.
-The user’s e-mail, for instance, is not a valid value to use as a client_id
+The user’s email, for instance, is not a valid value to use as a client_id

 .